pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/2_centos_install.md

 ### Database

-The only hard requirement is a running MySQL DB server.
-We recommend a recent version of MariaDB or the MySQL community server.
+The only hard requirement is a running MySQL database server.
+We recommend using MariaDB, version 10.4.

 #### MariaDB

-We currently use MariaDB 10.3, here is the [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=CentOS&version=10.3&distro_release=centos7-amd64--centos7).
+We currently use MariaDB 10.4, here is the [official installation guide on the MariaDB website](https://downloads.mariadb.org/mariadb/repositories/#distro=CentOS&version=10.4&distro_release=centos8-amd64--centos8).

 Double check that the system specifications are OK and follow the detailed instructions.